stephylee/ShtumiUsefulBundle/Resources/doc/dql_functions.rst

 Configuration
 -------------

-To use provided by ShtumiUsefulBundle DQL functions you should configure your doctrine:
+To use provided by SladUsefulBundle DQL functions you should configure your doctrine:

 // app/config/config.yml